MatveevAleksandr/SSMSMint/README.md

-# SSMSMint | SSMS 19, SSMS 20, SSMS 21 Productivity Addin
+# SSMSMint | SSMS 19, SSMS 20, SSMS 21, SSMS 22 Productivity Addin
 An SSMS plugin that streamlines SQL development with workflow enhancements.

 As a SQL developer, I've encountered many of the shortcomings and limitations of SSMS.
 Looking for an opportunity to practice C#, I decided to create a tool that addresses the issues I personally faced.